Welfare Guarantees in Schelling Segregation

 \begin{proof} First, note that we may assume that the number of agents is equal to the number of nodes by restricting our attention to an arbitrary connected subgraph of $G$ with the desired size.
 For $v_i\in V$, let $ N_{v_i} = \{v_j\in V\mid \{v_i,v_j\}\in E\} $ be the neighborhood of node $v_i$ in $G$, and $n_{v_i} = |N_{v_i}|$ be its size.

 Consider an assignment of the agents to the nodes of $G$ chosen uniformly at random.
 Let $W$ be a random variable denoting the social welfare of this assignment, $U_i$ a random variable denoting the expected utility of the agent placed at node $v_i$, and $X_i$ a binary random variable describing the color of this agent, where $X_i = 1$ if node $v_i$ is occupied by a blue agent and $X_i = 0$ if it is occupied by a red agent.
-We have

-In the first equality we use linearity of expectation, and in the second equality the law of total expectation.
+By the linearity of expectation and the law of total expectation, we have

 Now, for a fixed $v_i\in V$, it holds that

 where the first equality is again due to linearity of expectation.
 Similarly, we have $\mathbb E[U_i\mid X_i = 0] = \frac{r-1}{n-1}$.
 Hence,

 Observe that the function $b(b-n)$ is decreasing in the range $b\in[0,n/2]$ and increasing in the range $b\in[n/2,n]$.
 This means that for even $n$, we have